nonsenz/nonsenz.github.com/_posts/2014-07-17-owncloud-under-freebsd.md

 after that unpack the file like this an rename the folder to represent the version.

     > tar xvjf owncloud-7.0.0RC2.tar.bz2
-    > mv owncloud owncloud_7

-now symlink the version dir. this way its easyer to change versions later without changing the nginx config:

-    > ln -s owncloud_7 owncloud

 check your browser again. there should be the owncloud install page. while setting it up open the advanced storage config and enter the owncloud user data configured earlier.